junwatu/ai-voice-note/blog/README.md

 1. Users record audio through a web interface, which then sends the audio data to a Node.js server.

-2. Node.js processes this data and saving the recordings as MP3 files in persistent storage.
+2. Node.js processes this data and saves the recordings as MP3 files in persistent storage.

 3. Simultaneously, Node.js interacts with OpenAI's API to transcribe the audio to text and categorize the content.

 4. The transcribed and categorized data is then stored in GridDB, a scalable NoSQL database.

-The process flow is a bidirectional interaction between Node.js and both the database and the AI service, this make Node.js acts as the central hub for data management and processing within the application.
+The process flow is a bidirectional interaction between Node.js and both the database and the AI service, this makes Node.js act as the central hub for data management and processing within the application.

 ## Setup & Installation